Skip to content

 Tom’s of Maine deodorants are safe when used as directed.
 For kids and pre-teens using deodorant for the first time, check out our fun, kid-friendly deodorant, Wicked Cool, designed to provide 24-hour odor protection.

-Recyclable tube Questions
+Recyclable Tube Questions

 Your tube has the flag above on it?
 Great!
 Getting your tube ready for recycling is easy: simply squeeze out as much of the toothpaste from the tube as you can, replace the cap, and place the tube in your recycling bin.
 The Tom's of Maine toothpaste tube can be put into your household recycling bin for curbside recycling if your community accepts #2 HDPE plastic. #2 plastic is a commonly recycled plastic and is what many laundry detergent bottles and milk jugs are made from.